As the culmination of the two-month journey at NY20+ International Art Residency Program, I am thrilled to introduce (re)Made in China.

 (re)Made in China - Studio Visit with Nuño de la Serna (re)Made in China - Studio Visit with Nuño de la Serna

-This deliberate choice carries a profound statement, where I look at China not as a production solution but as artistic inspiration and cultural enrichment.
+This deliberate choice carries a profound statement, where I look at China not as a low-cost production solution but as artistic inspiration and cultural enrichment.

 (re)Made in China - Recycled injected plastic prototype (re)Made in China - Recycled injected plastic prototype (re)Made in China - Recycled injected plastic prototype